How many people live in hull

 This city has a rich history and a diverse community.
 With its lively culture, extensive shopping centers, and fascinating landmarks, Hull attracts both residents and tourists alike.

-See also How many movies are there in the world
+See also How many ml in a bottle of water

 Over the years, Hull has seen steady population growth due to its economic opportunities, excellent educational institutions, and a variety of leisure activities for individuals and families.
 The city has invested in urban renewal projects and continues to develop its infrastructure, making it an attractive place to live and work.